welljj/bigbrainjobs_cdk/README.md

 `update_requirements.sh` is a helper script to install/update all Python dependencies in the `.venv`.
 NOTE: Dependencies should be versioned at release.

+`python manage.py runserver 0:8000` is necessary to access the development server on Multipass from the host computer.

 ## Production server
 CDK is designed to deploy to AWS.
 While there are many ways to deploy this application on AWS, this project uses a "simple and cheap" option since this is just a sample project:
 * A single EC2 instance with: